Infection Definitions

 - Some risk factors ex.
 Smoking can be modified while others like age, and sex cannot be modified

-- It will help in the prevention & intervention of disease
+- Risk factors will help in the prevention and intervention of disease

-- It may characterize the individual, the family, the community & the environment
+- Risk factors may characterize the individual, the family, the community, and the environment

 Question 3.
 A holistic view of health.